technyon/nuki_hub/README.md

 ### Using home assistant, it's only possible to lock or unlock the door, but not to unlatch it
 Unlatching can be triggered using the lock.open service.

+### When controlling two locks (or openers) connected to two ESPs, both devices react to the same command.
+When using Home Asistant, the same status is display for both locks.

+When using multiple NUKI devices, different paths for each device have to be configured.
+Navigate to "NUKI Configuration" and change the "MQTT NUKI Smartlock Path" or "MQTT NUKI Opener Path" under "Basic NUKI Configuration" for at least one of the devices.

 ## Development VM